 Any time you take a new drug it’s smart to ask about the risk of addiction.
 Due to ketamine being a popular street drug, many people balk at the idea of giving it to patients.
 However, ketamine was originally developed to be used as an anesthetic.
 Ketamine for depression treatment is just the latest development in using this drug in legitimate ways.
 If you haven’t been having any luck with traditional medications or psychotherapy, ketamine infusions may be a treatment you’re considering.
 Here’s what you need to know about ketamine infusion therapy and addiction risks.

-Ketamine was originally used as an anesthetic for pain relief and sedation back in the 1960s.
+Ketamine’s original use was as an anesthetic for pain relief and sedation back in the 1960s.
 It’s a fast-acting drug, but due to its psychological side effects, it has since been replaced by other anesthetics although it’s still used in veterinary surgeries or in special circumstances like patients that are young or in war zones.

 Ketamine is a dissociative similar to PCP, but it has a significantly shorter duration.
 Ketamine infusion therapy administers the drug in small doses through an IV.
 Patients begin feeling the effects almost immediately, which makes it extremely valuable in time-sensitive situations like individuals suffering from suicidal thoughts.
-The FDA has approved ketamine infusions for treating depression and it’s continued to gain popularity.
+The FDA approves ketamine infusions for treating depression and it continues to gain popularity.